 If it doesn't feel right to do so or you become unhappy, then maybe this is a sign that your goal should be something other than manifesting love right now.

 Finally, it's worth considering how others see you.
-Dating a highly intelligent man or women can be extremely stimulating, but your high IQ can also make others nervous to approach you.
+Dating a highly intelligent man or woman can be extremely stimulating, but your high IQ can also make others nervous to approach you.
 They may worry that you'll reject them, assume that they can't go toe to toe with you in a battle of wits, or worry that you'll make them feel small.

 Of course, you know that you also have weaknesses and soft spots; but at first look, all people may see is your enormous brain!
 This problem can kick in before someone even talks to you.
 Or it might put them off after a single date makes them feel anxious and silly.